I recently moved to this lovely apartment and I’ve been struggling to decorate it (yes, first world problems all the way).

 I am not even sure if I should be classifying Farrapeiro de São Vicente de Paulo as one of the best antique shops in Porto simply because it’s one of does places that only exists at one of the Mad Hatter’s dreams.

 I remember how impressed I was the first time I discovered Farrapeiro de São Vicente de Paulo.
 I saw an open garage with a few stairs going down, which I took.
 Once there, the little door gave access to several big rooms filled to the top with second hand furniture.
 One room is filled with chests of drawers and lowboys, the second one has sofas, armchairs and sinks (!) and the third just has wardrobes and beds.

 The cherry on top, however, is the main room, where you can find tons of kitchenware, decor objects, chandeliers and even old sewing machines.

 The prices are very very affordable and you can bargain (within reasonable limits).
 However, I must warn you that most furniture is not in great condition, so you might need to spend some time and love to restore them to its original glory.

-How to get there: It’s 10min walking distance from the subway station Bolhão, close to the amazing Bolhão’s market.
+How to get there: it is a 1minutes walking distance from the subway station Bolhão, close to the amazing Bolhão’s market.